PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 - Celebrate payment by showing confetti
 - Show the store header (Name and logo)
-- Show the “Pay in wallet” button
+- Show the "Pay in wallet" button
 - Unify on-chain and off-chain payments URL/QRs
 - Display Lightning payment amounts in Satoshis
 - Auto-detect language on checkout

 ![image](assets/en/50.png)

 When Auto-detect language is not set, BTCPay Server, by default, will display English.
 A store owner can change this default to their preferred language.
-Click on the Drop down and

 ![image](assets/en/51.png)

-Store owners can set a Custom HTML title to be displayed on the checkout page.
+Click on the Drop down and Store owners can set a Custom HTML title to be displayed on the checkout page.

 ![image](assets/en/52.png)